gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 We achieve the best cross-validation score at a tree depth of 6, with an accuracy of 88.0%.
 Additionally, we observe a relatively narrow spread in estimated performances, as there is a roughly 2% difference between +/- two standard deviations.
 We see that this model also performs quite well in the test set, with an accuracy score of 88.7%, proving superior to all the other models we have tried so far.

 # Random Forest
+Now, we will consider ensemble methods that improve upon our simple decision tree.
+The first one we try is the random forest, which randomly subsets predictors upon which to generate decision trees.

 ```python
 # config parameters